Every parent Googles school rankings. Almost none factor in what the district actually costs to live in.

 South Brunswick is the only A+ district where median homes are under $600K.
 It ranks #14 statewide — higher than Montgomery, Hillsborough, or Bridgewater — at a fraction of the tax burden.

 Plainsboro feeds into WW-P (ranked #2) but has different tax rates and lower home prices than West Windsor itself.
 Same schools, different cost of entry.
-That's the kind of insight a spreadsheet reveals.
+That is the kind of insight a spreadsheet reveals.

 Cranbury has the lowest effective tax rate in Central NJ (1.45%) and an A-rated district.
 But with only 600 students and limited inventory, it rarely appears on relocation lists.

 Montgomery is ranked higher (top 25 vs #33 for Hillsborough) with smaller class sizes and higher per-student spending.
-But Hillsborough's 2.09% effective tax rate vs Montgomery's 3.37% means a $700K home costs $9,000/yr less in taxes in Hillsborough — that's $90,000 over 10 years.
+Montgomery has a 2.06% effective tax rate and Hillsborough is at 2.08% — virtually identical.
+A $700K home costs about $14,420/yr in Montgomery and $14,560/yr in Hillsborough.
 Both districts produce strong college-bound graduates.
 Montgomery tends to attract families who prioritize academic competition; Hillsborough offers more balanced lifestyle value.
 We live and work in both communities and can give you a neighborhood-level perspective.

 WW-P (#2) and South Brunswick (#14) are the two strongest choices.
 WW-P has the higher ranking, exceptional STEM programs, and the largest Asian-American community in the area.
 South Brunswick offers A+ schools at a lower price point.
 Plainsboro gives you WW-P schools with Middlesex County tax rates.
 We help dozens of H-1B families annually — Holly speaks fluent Mandarin and Steven is conversational — and can walk you through the visa-related mortgage considerations too.